nesi/agdr-docs/docs/user-guides/requesting.md

 ![Alt text](../assets/images/request3.png)

-Once the form is submitted, NeSI’s GA support team at gasupport@gmail.com (currently Brian Flaherty, Jun Huh, and Dinindu Senanayake) gets the notification of new request and a ticket gets created.
-The request will be reviewed by Genomics Aotearoa's review panel, and your access will be granted or we will reach out back to you for more information if needed.
+Once the form is submitted, NeSI’s support team is notified of a new request and a ticket is created.
+The request will be reviewed by the AGDR team and passed on to the appropriate kaitiaki.
+After approval access will be granted to the data, alternatively we will reach out for more information in order to support your application and move towards approval.
+This process usually takes about 1 month, but feel free to reach out to gasupport@gmail.com if you have any concerns.

 [back](index.md)